2013–14 FC Bayern Munich season: Knockout phase

 The draw for the semi–final took place on 11 April.
 Bayern were drawn against Real Madrid.
 The first leg took place on 23 April.
 Real Madrid won 1–0 with a goal from Karim Benzema.
 Bayern had 15 corners and 705 passes compared to Real Madrid's three corners and 276 passes.
 Real Madrid had 20% possession in the first half and 37% in the second half.
 Pep Guardiola lost his first match at the Santiago Bernabéu Stadium.
 He was undefeated in his seven previous matches at the stadium.
 Guardiola was criticized for his tactics in the match.
 However, Guardiola defended his tactics.
 Arjen Robben stated that he "expected more" from Real Madrid.
 The return leg took place on 29 April.
 Real Madrid won the second leg 4–0 with two goals from Sergio Ramos and two goals from Cristiano Ronaldo.
 Ronaldo's goals set a new single–season record.
 His goals brought him to 16 goals in the current Champions League season.
 Lionel Messi had the previous record with 14 goals during the 2011–12 season.
 Real Madrid advanced to the Champions League final with a 5–0 aggregate win.
 This is the first time Real Madrid had won in Munich.
 They had nine losses and a draw prior to the win.
-Xabi Alonso picked up a yellow card in the match and is suspended for the final.
+Xabi Alonso picked up a yellow card in the match and was suspended for the final.
 Guardiola took the blame for the loss.
 However, Philipp Lahm insisted "it was a collective failure and not the fault of coach Guardiola."